 When a Systems/C program is initiated via an exec(2) function, the OpenEdition style of signals is assumed, as this would be in a POSIX environment.
+Also, if the pthread_create(3) function is called, that requires the POSIX environment, and thus OpenEdition signals are used.

 Otherwise, the use of an ESTAE to recognize hardware interrupts and generate a signal is controlled by the TRAP setting on the prologue macro of the main() function.
-TRAP defaults to OFF (the previous behavior.)
-Specifying the #pragma prolkey setting TRAP=ON causes the Systems/C library to establish an ESTAE exit to handle hardware interrupts and raise an appropriate signal.
+TRAP defaults to OFF so no ESTAE is established, and a hardware interrupt is simply processed as z/OS usually does, typically an ABEND.
+Specifying the #pragma prolkey setting TRAP=ON, or specifying the TRAP(ON) run option, causes the Systems/C library to establish an ESTAE exit to handle hardware interrupts and raise an appropriate signal.